Q&A: Writing Effective FinCEN SARs (Suspicious Activity Reports)

-I recently had a chance to have a Question and Answer session with Laurie Kelly following CaseWare RCM’s webinar on writing SARs.
+Recently we had a chance to have Question and Answer sessions with Laurie Kelly following CaseWare RCM’s webinar on writing SARs.

 Laurie is an expert in the field with a 35-year career spanning the fields of accounting, finance, risk management, and regulatory compliance.
 Most recently, she served as the Director of Compliance for CoBank ACB, a $136B Farm Credit System institution, where she developed and managed the bank’s anti-money laundering, fraud, and economic sanctions compliance programs.